D4N1ELL/formal-laguages/Lab4/Report_Lab4.md

     c. **Bonus point**: write a function that will show sequence of processing regular expression (like, what you do first, second and so on)

-Write a good report covering all performed actions and faced difficulties.

 ## Variant 4:

 ![Variant 4](/variant_4_task.png)